surabhisharmaa/Layoffs-Analysis-with-SQL/README.md

 Questions to answer after Exploratory Data Analysis:

-1️⃣ Total Layoffs Over Time 📅
+1️⃣  Layoffs Over Time 📅

-📆 How many employees were laid off each year?

 📈 What is the monthly trend of layoffs?